A draft horse wearing a well-fitted leather horse collar for heavy work.

 There's a lot of debate about whether a collar needs a pad.
 Some people believe a perfectly fitted collar doesn't need one, while others say using a collar without a pad is like wearing boots without socks.
 A pad can provide extra cushioning and help absorb sweat, but it can't fix a poor fit.
 Think of it as an accessory for comfort, not a solution for a sizing problem.
 Also, be mindful of the materials in your tack.
 For example, some synthetic materials like nylon can shrink when they get wet, which could alter the fit of your equipment unexpectedly.
 Always choose high-quality, reliable horse tack from brands you trust.

-Know When a Collar Isn't the Right Tack
+When Is a Collar NOT the Right Choice?

 A driving collar is a specialized piece of equipment designed for one job: pulling.
 It should never be used for other purposes, like tying your horse or turning them out in the pasture.
 Using tack for the wrong task can be incredibly dangerous.
 For instance, studies have shown that tying a horse with certain types of headcollars can significantly increase the risk of injury.
 The same principle applies here.
 A driving collar is not a breakaway halter and can easily get caught, leading to a serious accident.
 Always switch to appropriate equipment, like a well-fitted halter, for handling, tying, or turnout.
 Your horse’s safety depends on using the right tool for the job.